javbotero/Outer-Coast/README.md

-# Outer Coast College
+# Outer Coast

-This is the website for Outer Coast College (outercoast.org).
+This is the website for Outer Coast (outercoast.org).